NeonGraal/graphql-plus/graphql-plus/Schema.md

 Output types define the result values for Categories and Output fields.

-An Output type is defined as either:
+An Output type is defined as an object union type with the following alterations.

-- an Output object definition followed by zero or more Output type references, or
-- one or more Output type references

-An Output object may have a base Output type and has one or more Output fields.
+An Output type reference may have Type Arguments of Output type references and/or Enum Labels.

-An Output Field comprises:
+An Output Field redefines an object Field as follows:

 - an optional documentation string,
 - a Field name
 - an optional Parameter
-- zero or more Field aliases
+- zero or more Field Aliases
 - a type parameter or an Output type reference
 - zero or more type Modifiers